Cluster equivalence and graded derived equivalence: Introduction

 \begin{thma}[Theorem~\ref{maintheorem}] Let $\Lambda_1$ and $\Lambda_2$ be cluster equivalent, and assume we are in the setup described above.
 Then there is a triangle equivalence

 (where $\gr \Lambda_i$ denotes the category of graded $\Lambda_i$-modules). \end{thma}

 These results can be extended in the case where the cluster-tilting objects $\pi_{\Lambda_1}(\Lambda_1)$ and $\pi_{\Lambda_2}(\Lambda_2)$ are not isomorphic but are linked by a sequence of mutations.
-In order to extend them to this setup, we have to introduce a notion of left (and right) mutation.
-If $T$ is an object in $\Dd^b(\Lambda)$ such that $\pi(T)$ is cluster-tilting, then for $T_i$ an indecomposable summand of $T\simeq T_i\oplus T'$, it is possible to look at the left (resp.\ right) exchange triangle in $\Dd^b(\Lambda)$: where $f$ (resp.\ $g$) is a minimal left (resp.\ right) $\add\{\SS^p T' \mid p\in\ZZ\}$-approximation.
-Then one gets two natural gradings on the endomorphism algebra of the mutation of the cluster-tilting object $\pi(T)$ at $\pi(T_i)$, which are equivalent.
-Furthermore, by a result of Keller \cite{Kel10}, the algebra $\widetilde{\Lambda}$ is a Jacobian algebra $\Jac(Q,W)$ where the quiver $Q$ is obtained from the quiver of $\Lambda$ by adding additional arrows corresponding to the minimal relations.
-The natural grading on $\widetilde{\Lambda}$ can then be lifted to a grading on the quiver $Q$ making the potential $W$ homogeneous of degree 1.
-By a fundamental result in \cite{BIRSm}, the mutation of cluster-tilting objects whose endomorphism ring is Jacobian is compatible with the mutation of quiver with potential defined in \cite{DWZ}.
-Therefore we introduce the notion of left (and right) mutation of graded quiver with potential homogeneouss of degree $1$, in order to get a graded version of the theorem of \cite{BIRSm} for left (and right) mutation of cluster-tilting object in the generalized cluster category $\Cc_\Lambda$.
+In order to extend them to this setup, we introduce a notion of left (and right) mutation.
+Indeed the mutation in the generalized cluster category can be lifted to a mutation in the derived category.
+Furthermore, by a result of Keller \cite{Kel10}, the cluster category $\Cc_{\Lambda}$ is equivalent to a cluster category associated to a quiver with potential.
+Hence, by a fundamental result of \cite{KY}, endomorphism algebras of cluster-tilting objects related to the canonical one by mutations are Jacobian algebras, and are related to one another by mutations of quivers with potential introduced in \cite{DWZ}.
+These two observations lead us to introduce the notion of left (and right) mutation of graded quiver with potential in order to give a combinatorial description of the left (and right) mutation in the derived category.

+This graded mutation allows us to deduce a combinatorial way to prove that two algebras of global dimension at most 2 are derived equivalent.
+In particular, as a direct consequence of Theorem~\ref{derivedeq_intro}, we obtain the following result which is a generalization of a result due to Happel \cite{Hap87} stating that two path algebras are derived equivalent if and only if they are iterated reflections from one another.

+\begin{thma}[Corollary \ref{graded mutation and derived equivalence}] Let $\Lambda_1$ and $\Lambda_2$ be two algebras of global dimension 2, which are $\tau_2$-finite.
+Assume that one can pass from the graded quiver with potential associated with $\widetilde{\Lambda}_1$ to the graded quiver with potential associated with $\widetilde{\Lambda}_2$ using a finite sequence of left and right mutations.
+Then the algebras $\Lambda_1$ and $\Lambda_2$ are derived equivalent. \end{thma}

+In \cite{AO3} we obtain the converse of Theorem~\ref{graded mutation and derived equivalence intro} in the case where these algebras are cluster equivalent to hereditary algebras.
+There we also apply the results presented here to understand and describe algebras which are cluster equivalent to tame hereditary algebras.

 The paper is organized as follows: